OVERVIEW

 Enter NL Een beladen vlucht.
 Eindrapport Bijlmer Enquête (Final report Bijlmer Inquiry).
 Sdu Uitgevers, Den Haag 1999.

-In 1999, after the Parliamentary Inquiry Bijlmer Disaster, the outpatient mental health care organisation in Amsterdam Southeast tried to start up a treatment program for the victims of the Bijlmer Disaster with a PTSD, in collaboration with trauma specialists of the Academic Medical Center in Amsterdam Southeast.
-One may wonder how long the disaster victims befited from this program.
-This question is justified because the training on a PTSD in 1992 was not effective at all.
-Furthermore research shows that in 2021 the treatment of a PTSD is still not normal in the Dutch mental health care.
+In 1999, after the Parliamentary Inquiry Bijlmer Disaster, the outpatient mental health care organisation in Amsterdam Southeast tried to start up a treatment program for the victims of the Bijlmer Disaster who still suffered from a PTSD, in collaboration with trauma specialists of the Academic Medical Center (AMC) in Amsterdam Southeast.

 Publication books on the Dutch outpatient mental health care